tenjou/replica-next/README.md

 # Why
 - Smaller executables and not reliant on WebView packages
-- More granular control for memory and performance
+- More granular control over memory and performance
 - Ability to compile back to WASM and potentially better minifying & uglifying options when recompiling back to JavaScript.

 # Usage